 6.24.2 Guidance to language users

-ISO/IEC TR24772-1:2019 clause 6.24.5.
+Follow the guidance contained in ISO/IEC TR24772-1:2019 clause 6.24.5.

 Be aware of Python’s short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression.